-Some entrepreneurs want to bring their own unique ideas to life from the ground up.
-Others would rather take someone else's idea and grow it from its existing point.
-If you fall into the latter camp, franchising might be a good option for you.
+Some entrepreneurs want to bring their own unique ideas to life from conception to realization.
+Others would rather take someone else's idea and further develop it.
+If you fall into the latter category, franchising might be a good option for you.

-Franchisees succeed when they adhere to the guidelines set in place by their parent companies.
-Conner noted that the ideal franchise candidate has the skill set to be an entrepreneur, but the makeup of a solid employee – someone who's willing to run a business according to the established system.
+Franchisees succeed when they adhere to the guidelines set in place by their parent companies, said Chris Conner, franchise consultant with Franchise Marketing Systems.
+The ideal franchise candidate has the skill set to be an entrepreneur but the makeup of a solid employee – someone who's willing to run a business according to the established system, he said.

 "Franchisees typically have good credit scores, pay their bills on time and were usually good students," Conner said.
 "They are comfortable with structure and rules."

-Do I have specific goals in mind?
-Powell said that good franchisees have a set of goals, needs and expectations, and know how they can leverage the business as a vehicle to meet those aspirations.
+Powell said that good franchisees have set goals, needs and expectations, and know how they can leverage the business as a vehicle to meet those aspirations.

 "It is not about having a love affair with the product or service.
 It is about what the business can do for you," Powell said.